 A Tennessee prison rule prohibited inmates from assisting others with legal matters, including preparing writs of habeas corpus.
-But the Supreme Court said that such a rule denied inmates access to the courts to file claims and invalidated it in 1969.
+But the Supreme Court said in Johnson v.
+Avery (1969) that such a rule denied inmates access to the courts to file claims and invalidated it in 1969.
 Although rooted in due process, many later decisions characterize the Court’s opinion as affirming that inmates retain the First Amendment right to petition the courts for a redress of grievances.
 (Photo of the now-closed Tennessee State Prison in Nashville by Thomas Hawk, CC by NC-2.0)

 In Johnson v.
 Avery, 393 U.S. 483 (1969), the Supreme Court invalidated a Tennessee prison rule that prohibited inmates from assisting others with legal matters, including preparing writs of habeas corpus, finding it denied many inmates access to the courts to file claims.
 Although rooted in due process, many later decisions characterize the Court’s opinion as affirming that inmates retain the First Amendment right to petition the courts for a redress of grievances.